stfc/PSyclone/doc/dynamo0p3.rst

 The **Dynamo0p3RedundantComputationTrans** transformation is only valid for the "Dynamo0p3" API.
 This is because this API is currently the only one that supports distributed memory.
+An example of redundant computation can be found in ``examples/dynamo/eg8``.

 The Dynamo-specific transformations currently available are given below.
 If the name of a transformation includes "Dynamo0p3" it means